loftwah/shop.grindmodecypher.com/wp-content/plugins/insert-script-in-headers-and-footers/readme.txt

 === Insert Script In Headers And Footers ===
 Contributors: rajkakadiya, rvadhel
 Donate link: https://paypal.me/rvadhel
-Tags: Insert javascript, Insert custom style,Insert Html,Insert Facebook pixel code, Add Google Analytics code Requires PHP: 5.2.4
+Tags: Insert javascript, Insert custom style, Insert Html, Insert Facebook pixel code, Add Google Analytics code Requires PHP: 5.2.4
 Requires at least: 3.0.1
 Tested up to: 6.0.1
-Stable tag: 2.1
+Stable tag: 2.2

-By using this smart plugin, allows you to insert google analytic code, facebook pixel code, custom style, javascript and more in your wordpress header, footer and body. no need to edit theme!
+Using this smart plugin, allows you to insert Google analytics code, Facebook pixel code, custom style, javascript and more in your WordPress header, footer and body. no need to edit the theme!

 == Description ==

-By using this smart plugin, allows you to insert google analytic code, facebook pixel code, custom style, javascript and more in your wordpress header,footer and body. no need to edit theme!
+Using this smart plugin, allows you to insert Google analytics code, Facebook pixel code, custom style, javascript and more in your WordPress header, footer and body. no need to edit the theme!

-you can add custom script easily from admin side
+you can add custom scripts easily from the admin side

 **Plugin Features**
 <ul>